JackInSightsV2/Semantic-Media-Compression/README.md

 - Help preserve human stories and culture
 - Create new ways for creators to make money

-This project explores these possibilities while tackling the technical, legal, ethical, and social challenges we'll need to solve.
+This project looks at these possibilities while tackling the technical, legal, ethical, and social challenges we'll need to solve.

 ---

 *This is a living document that will evolve as we deepen our analysis in each area.
-The ultimate goal is to create a comprehensive framework for understanding and implementing semantic media compression technology.*
+The goal is to create a complete framework for understanding and using semantic media compression technology.*